Postgrad Students in EEE

 How does a dispersal-limited bird persist in a shifting and fragmented landscape?

 The mallee emu-wren Stipiturus mallee is the epitome of the Aussie battler.
 It weighs barely five grams, it considers ten metres a long flight, and it resides in some of the world’s most flammable vegetation.
 Like many Australians, the mallee emu-wren is trapped by a paradoxical relationship with fire.
 It requires fire to create new habitat, yet fire is a major contributor to local extinctions of this species.
 It is a poor disperser, yet its habitat is intrinsically fragmented.
-Simon uses long-term distribution data and ecological modelling to aid him in his investigations into the ecology of this fascinating species.
+I am using long-term distribution data and ecological modelling to aid me in my investigations into the ecology of this fascinating species.

 Supervisor: Prof. Mike Clarke

 The evolution of mammal pollination in the south-west Australian biodiversity hotspot and its vulnerability to landscape modification